t17sk18/sales-analysis/README.md

 a.
 Analyze the effectiveness of different sales channels and channel types.
 b.
 Identify high-performing sales channels and optimize resource allocation.
 c.
-Evaluate the geographic distribution of sales and identify opportunities for expansion.
+Evaluate the geographic distribution of sales and identify expansion opportunities.
 d.
 Assess the alignment of sales channels with customer preferences and market demand.

 5. Operational Efficiency and Target Achievement:

 a.
-Evaluate the company's performance against sales targets set for different time periods.
+Evaluate the company's performance against sales targets set for different periods.
 b.
 Identify factors contributing to target achievement or shortfall.
 c.
 Analyze operational efficiency in handling complaints, returns, and customer inquiries.
 d.
 Identify opportunities to streamline processes and improve resource allocation.